TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-24-how-to-kill-parents.md

 }
 ```

-These case are valid - after all, if they shouldn't be extended, they would have been marked them `final`, right?
+These cases are valid - after all, if they shouldn't be extended, they would have been marked them `final`, right?

 But in other cases, it is **optional**.
 One of the most spread terribly wrong use of parent class is Doctrine repository.